Explore UCD

 The UC Davis graduate creative writing program is a two-year master of fine arts degree rooted in the study and creation of literature that reaches toward the other arts with the goal of presenting students with a wide range of aesthetic approaches and models for being a writer.
 Students may specialize in fiction, poetry, nonfiction, as well as multi‐genre, multi‐media, or hybrid forms of ...

-The Department of English offers programs of study and research leading to the M.F.A. in Creative Writing.
-Detailed information may be obtained from the graduate advisor, ... course descriptions, designations of instructors, curricular and degree requirements and other academic information described herein are subject to change or elimination ...
+Director of Creative Writing.
+Katie Peterson, Ph.D.
+Academic Calendars; Campus Life; ... it must be understood that all courses, course descriptions, designations of instructors, curricular and degree requirements and other academic information described herein are subject to change or elimination at any time without notice or published ...

 Creative Writing at UCD.
 The below information is indicative, and for more current options, please visit UCD's Course Search site.
 Module Stages.
 Open All Close All .
 Stage 1.
 For module information please visit our (opens in a new window) live document.
 Stage 2.